-The ASX have in place parameters to ensure a fair and orderly market is maintained and there is no market manipulation.
-For example, entering a price too far from the last traded price (Order Pricing Rules) may result in an order being cancelled.
+For example, when trading ASX shares, entering a price too far from the last traded price may result in an order being cancelled.

-An order may also be cancelled or purged at the discretion of the ASX or your broker.
+An order may also be cancelled or purged at the discretion of the ASX or your market participant.
+For further information, you may refer to the FNZ Custodians (Australia) Terms and Conditions.